csiebler/azureml-online-endpoints-aks/README.md

 This repo assumes the workspace is already here and is named `$workspace_name`

-## Create jumphost VM/Compute Instance in aml-subnet

-Not covered in this repo right now...and potentially not needed (needs to be validated).

 ## Make sure public access is enabled for your AzureML workspace

 Allow public access to workspace via this Python snippet, or alternatively just change the setting under the Networking tab on your AML Workspace: